MbByt/test/README.md

 BusinessDay.Data:
 Data layer items of the solution are created in this project including :
-Context,DataModel,Dtos,Entities,Models,
+Context,DataModel,Dtos,Entities,Models.

 BusinessDay.Services:
 This project consists of business logic of the solution containing  BusinessDayCounter class and its interface.

 BusinessDay.Tests:
-This project provides the test cases that covers all of the API's with different range of sample inputs BusinessDay.Web:
+This project provides the test cases that covers all of the API's with different range of sample inputs.

+BusinessDay.Web:
 This project is the home of RESTfull APIs.

 ## Run
 To run this project, Open it in Visual Studio 2017 and compile it.